The urinary tract helps the body expel toxins.

 In men, erectile dysfunction is also generally a urological condition.
 This condition causes poor erections.
 In some patients, it causes a complete loss of the ability to have an erection.

 There are ways to care better for urological health.
 Both men and women should implement appropriate strategies to improve the well-being of their urinary tract.
 This would ultimately reduce the risk of developing a urological disease.

 One of the very first factors to consider is to see a urologist if any symptoms are present.
 This includes milder symptoms that do not seem problematic at the time.
 These mild symptoms may signal the development of a condition.

 When action is not taken early on, the condition may develop into a more severe disease.
 A urologist will be able to do a few tests to see what is wrong.
 They can then provide early treatment.
 This treatment would also play a role as a preventative strategy for more alarming complications.

 The maintenance of a healthy weight is also important.
 In men, there seems to be a link between obesity and prostate problems.

-A higher risk of an enlarged prostate has been noted among men who have too much excess weight.
+A higher risk of an enlarged prostate can occur among men who have too much excess weight.
 This is due to an alteration in the endocrine system, as well as higher activity in the sympathetic nervous system.
-Inflammation is also increased with obesity, along with oxidative stress on cells.
+Inflammation also increases with obesity, along with oxidative stress on cells.